Parents say Walgreens mistakenly injected them and their two kids with the Covid-19 vaccine instead of flu shot – KION546

 Joshua explained that the cards were important proof for the doctors if the children continued to get sick.
 He said Walgreens gave them their cards the next day.

-Walgreens’ spokesperson Kris Lathan released a statement to CNN saying tht due to privacy laws, it could not comment on a specific event.
+Walgreens’ spokesperson Kris Lathan released a statement to CNN saying that due to privacy laws, it could not comment on a specific event.

 “Generally speaking, know that such instances are rare and Walgreens takes these matters very seriously,” the statement said.
 “In the event of any error, our first concern is always our patients’ well-being.
 Our multi-step vaccination procedure includes several safety checks to minimize the chance of human error and we have reviewed this process with our pharmacy staff in order to prevent such occurrences.”